 The Moral Relativist Cannot be Trusted

-In addition to the above points, the moral relativist, in his adherence to moral relativism, has no reason to hold himself accountable to any moral obligation.
-But if he does not he cannot trust himself, and neither can we, and thus his defence of moral relativism becomes absurd.
+From the above it follows that the moral relativist, in his adherence to moral relativism, has no reason to hold himself accountable to any moral obligation.
+But if he does not he cannot even trust himself, since there is no moral obligation to not be self-deceiving.
+Neither can we trust him.
+Thus his defence of moral relativism becomes absurd.
 Since any person arguing for moral relativism cannot be trusted, not even by himself, it also follows that his arguments for moral relativism cannot be trusted.

 The True Moral Relativist Would be a Monster